-Other than changing $C'$ to other values, Prop.\,1 sets the ground to also change the selection criterion for states in $\KK$.
-Let us first consider {\em lazy $k$-means} which is a relatively recent $k$-means generalization used to study convergence properties \citep[][]{HarPeledSadri2005}.
-Lazy $k$-means only reassigns a data point $n$ from a cluster $\tilde{c}$ to a new cluster $c$ if: where $\eps$ is a small non-negative constant.
-For $\eps=0$ standard $k$-means is recovered.
+In general, other selection criteria than (\ref{EqnEuclid}) could be derived for other mixture models.
+Visa versa also other versions of $k$-means based on other criteria than (\ref{EqnEuclid}) can be interpreted as variational EM.
+An example is {\em lazy-$k$-means} which is a relatively recent $k$-means generalization used to study convergence properties \citep[][]{HarPeledSadri2005}.
+Lazy-$k$-means only reassigns a data point $n$ from a cluster $\tilde{c}$ to a new cluster $c$ if: